zrewald/prtflo-clj-str-b64/README.md

 1. Check out the project using whatever Git tool.
 2.  `lein repl` within the project's folder
+3. Move into the `prtflo-clj-str-b64.core` namespace
-3. Assuming you're in the `prtflo-clj-str-b64` namespace, you should be able to use the `encode` and `decode` functions.
+4. You should now be able to use the `encode` and `decode` functions.

 ## Usage